CGI-FR/MIMO/README.md

 version: "1"
 metrics:
   - name: "name"           # required : name of the column to configure
+    alias: "alias"         # optional : replace name of the column by this alias in report
     exclude: [""]          # optional : these values will be ignored during computation of the masking rate
     coherentWith: ["name"] # optional : which values to use for the computation of the coherent rate
     constraints:           # optional : list of constraints to validate at the end of the execution